Table of Contents

 Read More: Ingrown Hairs & Waxing

-The bumps that grow afterwards can be irritating and itchy, with possible stinging sensation, and can also cause swelling and peeling in certain cases.
-It is not life threatening or contagious!
+The bumps that grow afterward can be irritating and itchy, with possible stinging sensation, and can also cause swelling and peeling in certain cases.
+It is not life-threatening or contagious!
 If this happens, you may need to research the ingredients in your products to see if you have any sensitivities or allergies to anything.

 How Long Does It Take For Waxing Bumps to Go Away?